barry-jay-personal/blog/2024-12-2-infinity.md

-My book [Reflective Programs in Tree Calculus](https://github.com/barry-jay-personal/tree-calculus/tree_book.pdf) shows how to implement arithmetic but does not go on to consider real numbers, etc.
-Here is very first attempt, hot off the whiteboard.
+My book [Reflective Programs in Tree Calculus](https://github.com/barry-jay-personal/tree-calculus/tree_book.pdf) shows how to implement arithmetic but does not go on to consider real numbers, etc. so here is very first attempt, hot off the whiteboard.
+(Yes!
+I have a whiteoard at home, hanging on the door of my study.
+Usually the door is open, with the board facing my desk, but if the door is closed, then the board serves as fair warning.)

-Every program $r$ can be viewed as a real number between zero and one, expressed in binary digits as follows.
+Every program $r$ can be viewed as a real number between zero and one, expressed in binary digits, as follows.
  - If the application of $r$ to zero is not a boolean then the real number is zero.
- - If the application of $r$ to zero is a boolean $b$ then that is the first digit, with the rest produced by applying $r$ to one, etc.
+ - If the application of $r$ to zero is a boolean then that is the first digit, with the rest produced by applying $r$ to one, etc.
  - If the application of $r$ to zero does not have a value then neither does $r$.

-Thus, if applications of $r$ take boolean values on arguments from zero to some $n$ but does not have a value on the successor of $n$ then $r$ is partially-defined, with only its first $n$ digits known.
+Thus, if applications of $r$ take boolean values on arguments from zero to some $n$ but does not have a value on the successor of $n$ then $r$ is partially-defined, with only its first $n+1$ digits known.
 It should be possible to develop the usual arithmetic operations on the reals.
 I can also imagine defining the algebraic numbers as solutions to equations.
 Even transcendental numbers such as $\pi$ and
-$e$ may be doable.
-What else needs doing?
+$e$ should be doable, as their digits are defined by rules.
+What else?
 Let us know if you try this out!